isabella232/sfcc-helpcenter/content/md/cartridge-installation/download-cartridge.md

 You will need a Salesforce Xchange account to get access to this archive.

 :::warning
-Please note that this **free version** connector **will not** give you access to the last version of Akeneo Connector for SFCC as well as the Akeneo official support.
+Please note that this **free version** connector **will not** give you access to the latest version of Akeneo Connector for SFCC as well as the Akeneo official support.
 :::

 * On [**Akeneo Partner Portal**](https://partners.akeneo.com), within a private **Github repository**.